hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/1-it-in-society/index.md

         - system failiure means cannot transfer money
         - required an internet connection

+- online banking
+    - available at any time
+    - can do financial transactions at any time
+    - no time constraints to do transactions
+    - accounts can be monitored
+    - transactions can be tracked
+    - demand for access technology
+    - decrease in personal service
+    - has led to removal of paper audit trails
+    - icnreased security threats

+- paying by credit card
+    - computer processing / behind the scenes
+        - reader communicates via secure wireless connection
+            - with base station
+            - which communicates with banks
+        - mobile reader reads data from the card
+        - requests input of PIN from user
+        - PIN checked/validated against stored PIN
+        - request sent to bank to determine issuing bank
+        - request sent to card issuer
+        - authorization code sent to shop if credit available
+        - credit card is validated
+            - if valid,
+                - process transaction
+                - amount deducted from customer's account
+                - and transfeered to shop's account
+                - print reciept from mobile reader
+            - else, refuse transaction

+- EDI
+    - electronic data interchange
+    - definiton
+        - computer to computer
+        - exchange of bussiness data
+        - using a standard electronic format
+        - between bussiness partners
+    - how to do transactions using EDI
+        - prepare documents to be sent
+        - organize data via human interface
+        - extract from databases
+        - translate docuemnts into EDI format
+        - convert internal data to EDI format
+        - transmit EDI documents to trading partner
+        - use VPN
+        - via EDI network provider
+            - that connects trading partners togethe

 ## Other

 - Web Conferencing
+    - meaning
+        - simulateous 2-way audio and video communications
+        - with two or more participants
+        - using telecommunication networks
+        - via the internet
     - hardware required
         - computer system capable of running the applications
         - router/modem to connect to internet